biobakery/maaslin/README.md

 interested in genetic measurements that may also be placed in the metadata section to associate to bugs.

+Please note that no special characters are allowed in the metadata header names.
+These names should only contain alphanumeric characters with the addition of a period and an underscore:
+`[a-zA-Z0-9.-]`.

 If you are not wanting to manually add metadata to your abundance table, you may be interested in associated tools or scripts to help combine your abundance table and metadata to create your pcl